ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Eleanor-Koo-Wei-Shi/_index.md

 ---

-Dr. Eleanor Koo Wei Shi is an alumnae of CLIC.
+Eleanor Koo Wei Shi is an alumnae of CLIC.
+Her research background spans vision science, neuroscience, psychology, and neuroimaging, with doctoral training at the University of Wollongong.